 In 2007, we entered into License, Development and Commercialization Agreement for Oxaydo (named Oxecta® under a Pfizer trademark) and other Aversion opioid development products with King Pharmaceuticals Research and Development, Inc., which became a subsidiary of Pfizer in 2011 (the "Pfizer Agreement").
 In April 2014, we entered into a letter agreement with Pfizer providing for the termination of the Pfizer Agreement and the return to us of Oxaydo and all Aversion product rights in exchange for a one-time termination payment of \$2.0 million.
 Our termination payment of \$2.0 million has been recorded in our consolidated financial statements as an intangible asset and is being amortized over the remaining useful life of the patent covering Oxaydo.
-During each of the three month periods ending March 31, 2016 and 2015, we recognized amortization expense on this intangible asset of \$52 thousand.
+During each of the six month periods ending June 30, 2016 and 2015, we recognized amortization expense on this intangible asset of \$103 thousand.
+At June 30, 2016 the unamortized portion of the intangible asset was \$1.5 million.
 We also purchased from Pfizer in April 2014 selected raw and packaging material inventories relating to Oxaydo for \$260 thousand.
-During first quarter 2015, we recorded a \$260 thousand expense from an inventory obsolescence reserve against these inventories.
+During the six months ended 2015, we recorded a \$260 thousand inventory obsolescence expense on these inventories.